codsen/codsen/packages/ast-monkey/README.md

 All contributions are welcome.
 Please stick to [Standard JavaScript](https://github.com/feross/standard) notation and supplement the `test.js` with new unit tests covering your feature(s).

 If you see anything incorrect whatsoever, do [raise an issue](https://github.com/code-and-send/ast-monkey/issues).
 If you file a pull request, I'll do my best to help you to get it merged as soon as possible.
 If you have any comments on the code, including ideas how to improve something, don't hesitate to contact me by email.

+## The name of this library

+HTML is parsed into nested objects and arrays which are called Abstract Syntax Trees.
+This library can go up and down the trees, so what's a better name than _monkey_?
+The **ast-monkey**.

 ## Licence